Know What You Can Afford First

 12. Don’t transfer a car between dealerships.

-Dealerships can get a car from another dealership, but it will cost you a transportation fee.
+I don’t recommend buying a car from a dealer far away.
+Dealerships can get a car from another dealership a few hours away, but it will cost you a transportation fee.
 It costs money to either send the salesperson to pick up your vehicle or a flatbed truck.
 If it’s not clearly listed as a fee, the cost of the car exchange will be built into the value of the purchase.

 If it’s your only choice to get the exact car you want, then make sure you do your own pre-delivery inspection checklist for a used or new car.
 Do not sign the final paperwork until you do a pre-purchase car inspection.